uberVU/frontend-internship-homework/README.md

 Each collaborator in that list will have an attribute marking if they have access to all of the documents, none of them, or some of them.
-A collaborator has access to all of the documents is marked as checked.
+A collaborator that has access to all of the documents is marked as checked.
 A collaborator that has access only to some of them is also marked as checked, but with a partial checkmark.
 A collaborator that doesn't have access to anything is marked as unchecked.

 You can check and uncheck collaborators in this aggregated list.
 A checked collaborator can turn unchecked.
 An unchecked collaborator can turn checked.
 A